farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 ## Compilation & Scope

-In this exercise we try to think more like JavaScript engine:
+In this exercise we try to think more like `JavaScript engine`:

 ```JavaScript
 1.  var teacher = "Kyle";         // Red